A report shows that the Norwegian language has decreased its relative position especially in relation to the Anglo-American linguistic influence.

 4.2.5 Language issues and policies

-The official languages of Norway are Norwegian with two forms, Bokmål and Nynorsk, and Sàmi.
+The official languages of Norway are Norwegian with two forms, Bokmål and Nynorsk.
+Additionally, Sami is recognized as an official language in certain municipalities.
 The two forms of Norwegian are products of two different policies in the process of establishing a language that could support an independent Norwegian nation after the secession from Denmark in 1814.
 Bokmål developed by using the Danish written language as a basis and adapting it for Norway according to the norms of urban upper-class speech, while Nynorsk developed on the basis of a comparative study of Norwegian dialects of the (self-taught) linguist Ivar Aasen (1813-1896).
 Nynorsk received official recognition through a parliamentary resolution in 1885.
 The two forms of Norwegian are quite close, and easily understood by Norwegians.

-There are 430 municipalities in Norway (2011).
-A total of 114 of these have chosen Nynorsk as their official language and approximately 160 municipalities have opted for Bokmål, while the rest are "neutral".
+There are 428 municipalities in Norway (2015).
+A total of 113 of these have chosen Nynorsk as their official language and approximately 157 municipalities have opted for Bokmål, while the rest are "neutral".
 Neutrality, however, usually means that Bokmål is the chosen form.
-The 114 Nynorsk speaking municipalities include approximately 11% of the population.
+Today 10-15% of the population use Nynorsk.

-In secondary schools (or rather, from the eighth grade of primary school), both forms of Norwegian are compulsory for all pupils - one of them as a main language, the other as a "second language", which is the personal choice of each student.
+From the eighth grade of primary school, both forms of Norwegian are compulsory for all pupils - one of them as a main language, the other as a "second language", which is the personal choice of each student.
 Learning a compulsory second language is often met with resistance and is continually discussed.
-Students with a foreign-language background (including Sàmi) may choose their own language as their primary or second language in addition to one of the Norwegian forms.
+Students with a foreign-language background (including Sami) may choose their own language as their primary or second language in addition to one of the Norwegian forms.

 The main goal of the linguistic policy has been to protect and strengthen the two forms of the Norwegian language so that both Bokmål and Nynorsk can survive as equally important languages.